aabhishekbr/jenkinsTest/README.md

 # Jenkin Configuration Project
-## A demo project of complete setup of Jenkins
+## A demo project related to complete setup of Jenkins